The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.

 Six of Swords

-When this card appears in your reading, it is a reminder that walking away might be painful, but it is the right thing to do to ensure that you do not regret your actions in the future.
+Still, it’s the right thing to do to ensure you don’t regret your actions in the future.

-In reverse, it means you have identified how to bring about a new you, and you are on a path to fruition.
+In reverse, it means you have identified how to bring about a new you and are on a path to fruition.

 Seven of Swords

-In reverse, it may mean you are experiencing imposter syndrome, and you doubt your abilities.
+In reverse, it may mean you are experiencing imposter syndrome and doubt your abilities.

 Eight of Swords

-There are times when it seems like there’s no way out; this card reminds you that there’s always a way out.
+Sometimes, there’s no way out; this card reminds you there’s always a way out.

 That whatever may be holding you from taking the right step is self-imposed.